Email Warmup

 Cons

-• If you want warm-up as a standalone product, you may be forced into a bigger platform choice
+• If you want warm-up as a standalone product, you're forced into a bigger platform

-• Warm-up depth and reporting may be "good enough" rather than best-in-class
+• Warm-up depth and reporting are "good enough" rather than best-in-class

 • Platform lock-in if your outbound stack changes later